We distinguish 4 Types of PDF Statements

 Most PDF statements that you download from a bank are text based .pdf’s.
 The text for each transaction is selectable, and you can copy and paste it into a document or spreadsheet.
 These statements may also contain images, used for logos, check images, and advertisements.

-You can process text based .pdfs with PDF Convert products.
+You can process text based .pdfs with any PDF Convert products.

 Image based and scanned PDF’s